wolfenrain/fluttium/docs/docs/actions/custom.md

 fluttium new action <action-name>
 ```

-Once we run, `fluttium new create my_action`, we should see a `my_action` directory whose structure should look something like:
+Once we run `fluttium new create my_action`, we should see a `my_action` directory whose structure should look something like:

 ```
 my_action/